padrinoDB/Padrino/docs/padrino_splash_page.md

 ### Want to contribute?

+Much like the databases, this website is also in its infancy.
+We welcome collaborators who would like to help build out the functionality of this database.
 Please contact us at <padrinocontact@gmail.com> for more details on how to contribute!